obrunet/GCP_Data_Engineering/Pipelines.md

 Use Dataproc (in Spark) if you're migrating from Hadoop

 ### Dataflow
+- a managed stream and batch processing service.
+- core component for building pipelines taht collect, transform, and output data
+- pipelines are written using the Apache Beam API

+---
 or Datafow (similar to Apache Beam) for new processes serverless provides a unified batch and stream processing model